leslie-martinez/Factorial-Project/README.md

 4. Open the project in your machine or navigate to the folder in your Terminal and run `npm run start:dev`
 5. Your local server should now be running on port 3000.
 You can access it at `http://localhost:3000`.

-### Rebuild Docker container
+## Troubleshooting

+1. In case of connection issue with the database, make sure you don't have another local instance running on the same port
+2. If your Docker container build seems corrupted (database default data not inserted etc.), proceed to rebuild the container:
     1. Run `docker-compose down --remove-orphans`
-1. Run `npm run start:dev`
+    2. Run `npm run start:dev`

 ### To go further
 In order to enhance the application, we could look into the following items:

 1. Handle dates in local time zone
-2. Use NestJS class-validator for parameters & body validation
+2. Use NestJS class-validator for parameters & body validation to make the app more robust
 3. Write unit tests (using Jest for instance)
+4. Authentication handler